U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The story editor page allows users to create stories in Oppia

-1. Log in as a super-admin and set role to `ADMIN`
+1. Log in as a super-admin and set role to "admin"

 2. Go to http://localhost:8181/topics-and-skills-dashboard and create a topic